X-Rays During Pregnancy: Safety and Side Effects

 Having X-Rays Done While You’re Pregnant

 You may have heard that getting an x-ray during pregnancy can harm your baby.
 This can be true, but in some cases not getting an x-ray can harm you more than it can harm your baby.
 Remember, a healthy mom means a healthy baby.

 Is it safe to receive x-rays during pregnancy?

 According to the American Academy of Family Physicians, x-rays are generally safe during pregnancy, but there is quite a bit of controversy surrounding this issue.
 Studies have been conflicting and, therefore, x-rays should only be done when the benefits outweigh the risks.

 Are all x-rays safe while pregnant?

-What are the chances that my baby will have an adverse effect if I had x-rays during pregnancy?
+What are the chances that my baby will have an adverse side effect if I had x-rays during pregnancy?

 According to the American College of Radiology, no single diagnostic x-ray has a radiation dose significant enough to cause adverse effects in a developing embryo or fetus.
 Some common diagnostic procedures include dental, chest, CT scan (head/chest), and abdominal view.